Ikromjon1998/welcome-young-developers/docs/Session-3.md

 2. Learn about basic HTML elements like headings, paragraphs, and lists.
 3. Write your first HTML code to create a simple webpage.

-## 📖 **Introduction to HTML**

-HTML stands for **HyperText Markup Language**.
-It’s the language used to create and design webpages.
-Think of HTML as the skeleton of your website.
-Just like our bones give shape and structure to our bodies, HTML tags give shape and structure to your webpages.

-### **Why is HTML Important?**

-- **Structure:** It organizes content on the page.
-- **Presentation:** It helps browsers understand how to display your content.

 ## 🔍 **Exploring HTML Elements**

 HTML elements are the building blocks of your webpage.
 Each element consists of an **opening tag**, **content**, and a **closing tag**.
 Let’s break it down: